TheodorAraps/NTUA-Microprocessor-Systems/README.md

 # Microprocessor Systems - National Technical University of Athens
-All 5 assignments for the lesson Microprocessor Systems.
+All 5 assignments for the course Microprocessor Systems.